OWASP/AppSec-Israel-2017/Training.md

 **Time:** 9:00am - 5:00pm
 **Location:** [College of Management in Rishon](Location).

 We will have a lunch break between 12:00-13:30.
 There is an adjacent food court, and several other great restaurants nearby.
 We will provide a list of suggested places to eat shortly.
-Alternatively, you are welcome to pack your own lunch
+Alternatively, you are welcome to pack your own lunch.

 Coffee and cold drinks will be provided throughout the day, as well as an afternoon snack break.